hansikasachdeva18/hansikasachdeva18/README.md

 - 😄 My areas of interest are Artificial Intelligence and Machine Learning.
 - 🌱 I’m currently learning Data Structures and Algorithms.
-- Ask me anything about web and app development.
 - 📫 How to reach me: mailing address- hansikasachdeva2002@gmail.com
 - 😄 Pronouns: She/Her